russellkelly/BGP-SD-WAN-Controller/README.md

 https://github.com/Exa-Networks/exabgp

+INSTALLATION:

-To build your own version of the controller all you need to do is install Docker clone the git repository then in the cloned directory run:
+To build your own version of the controller all you need to do is install Docker clone the git repository:

+        git clone git@github.com:russellkelly/BGP-SD-WAN-Controller.git

+Change the TopologyVariables.yaml file to match the environment.
+Note:  The exabgp address, if runnning in a docker container) will not need to be changed as the docker container runs in provate epe-net subnet and the controller (and hence the exabgp process) is given address 192.168.0.2.

+Then in the cloned (BGP-SD-WAN-Controller) directory run:

+        make demo # This runs build: (Builds the image epe-demo) base-container: & demo-container:

+The base container is one that exabgp runs in, and peers with ingress and egress ASBR's.
+One can connect to the container if required by running:

+        docker attach <container-id>|<container name>

+Demo container starts another container in epe-net to run the demo from.

+If you need another container (say to run ImportantApplications or VeryImportantApplications run:

+        make term

+Term and demo-container will delete upon exit.
+The epebasedemo container will not.
+To stop and remove run:

-        make build
+        make clean
-        make base-demo #run baseline epe-demo
-        make impt-prefixes-demo #run important prefixes epe-demo
-        make vimpt-prefixes-demo #run very important prefixes epe-demo

 As mentioned the demo has been dramatically enhanced: